The following Environment practice note provides comprehensive and up to date legal information covering:

 Requests can be made verbally by letter, email, facsimile, or even by Facebook or Twitter.
 Requests can also be made to any employee of the relevant public authority.

-However, it is best practice to make a request in writing, and to direct the request to
+However, it is best practice to make a request in writing, and to direct the request to the appropriate person or department within a public authority.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.